Seal2Real: Prompt Prior Learning on Diffusion Model for Unsupervised Document Seal Data Generation and Realisation: Introduction

 \section{Introduction}

-Seals are often found in Chinese documents, such as contracts, agreements, statements, notices, etc. As a large number of documents continue to be digitised, more and more of them are scanned into images for digital feature extraction.
-However, due to the existence of seals, many downstream document recognition or processing tasks are greatly affected~\cite{Anvari2022,Bhunia2019,Atanasiu2021,Feng2022}.
-For example, seals can disturb text recognition.
-Thus, there are many seal-related tasks~\cite{sealgan,yang2023docdiff,lv2021photo} in the processing of documents, such as seal segmentation, seal authenticity discrimination, and text recognition under seal, which are very commercially valuable tasks.
+Seals are commonly present in Chinese documents such as contracts, agreements, statements, and notices.
+With the ongoing digitization of documents, an increasing number are scanned into images for digital feature extraction.
+However, the presence of seals significantly impacts various downstream document recognition and processing tasks~\cite{Anvari2022,Bhunia2019,Atanasiu2021,Feng2022}.
+For instance, seals can interfere with accurate text recognition.
+Consequently, numerous seal-related tasks have emerged in document processing~\cite{sealgan,yang2023docdiff,lv2021photo}, including seal segmentation, authenticity discrimination, and text recognition beneath seals-tasks of considerable commercial importance.